X

 1. Anytime during the harvest window, rinse of the lemons, cut them in half, and use a juicer to extract as much juice as possible.

 2. If you prefer less pulp you can strain the juice.
-Pour into clean pint size jars, leaving a little space at the top of the jar to allow for the juice to expand when it freezes.
+Pour into clean pint-sized jars, leaving a little space at the top of the jar to allow for the juice to expand when it freezes.

 3. Pop the jars into your freezer.
-When you’re ready to make lemonade during the summer, remove a jar and let it thaw overnight in the fridge or on the counter for a few hours.
-Freezing in pint jars makes it easy—one jar equals one gallon of lemonade.
+When you’re ready to make lemonade during the summer, remove a jar and let it thaw overnight in the fridge.
+Freezing in pint jars makes it easy.
+One jar equals one gallon of lemonade.

 Making the Lemonade: